ajeetchaulagain/ajeetchaulagain.com/src/projects/xml-keyword.md

 A simple Java based keyword search system utilising various technologies such as Java XML, Java FX, Advance data structures such as HashMap, HashSet and ArrayList.

+## Architecture
+The architecture of system depens upon the

 ## Skills I have learned from the project

 1. Java XML